mandarini/slides-mot/slides.md

 ```

 <!--
-Let's break this down - this is a complete RLS test:

-1. begin; - Start a transaction.
-Everything happens in isolation.

-2. select plan(4); - Tell pgTAP we're running 4 tests.

-3. Insert test users - We're inserting directly into auth.users.
-Only possible in tests!

-4. set local role authenticated; - This is KEY.
-We're simulating an authenticated user.
+set local role authenticated - simulates an authenticated user.

-5. set local request.jwt.claim.sub = '...' - We're setting which user we're pretending to be.
+set local request.jwt.claim.sub - sets which user we're pretending to be.
 This is how auth.uid() knows who's making the request.

-6. Test assertions - results_eq checks query results, lives_ok checks SQL doesn't error, results_ne checks inequality.

-7. rollback; - Undo everything.
-The database is clean for the next test.
+rollback - undo everything.
+Database is clean for next test.

-This runs in MILLISECONDS.
-No network.
-No cleanup.
-Just pure SQL speed.
 -->

 ---